 - 10 GB Storage

 - eCommerce (coming soon)

 - Database Services: 20,000 Records, 40,000 Requests per month

 - 20 GB Bandwidth

 Simbla accepts payment via PayPal and PayPal alone.
 There is no other option.
 If you don’t use PayPal and don’t wish to, you won’t be a paying Simbla customer.
-Also, Simbla does not seem to offer a way for customers to obtain refunds – not ideal, as a subscription to Simbla is a yearly commitment.
+Refunds can be obtained for up to 14 days after purchase.

 Like most modern website builders, Simbla is web-hosted.
 No need to download and install anything.
 Just sign up and get started immediately.

 Being entirely cloud-based, there are no hardware requirements per se.
 Compatibility with all major browsers is not confirmed on the website but was confirmed by the company when I asked them directly.
-Just be sure you’re using the latest version.
+Just be sure you’re using the latest version of your browser.

 Business Types Supported